Kashmiris

-Kashmiri People (/ks/) are an Indo-Aryan ethnolinguistic group speaking the Kashmiri language and originating from the Kashmir Valley region, which is located in Indian-administered Jammu and Kashmir.
+Kashmiri people (/ks/) are an Indo-Aryan ethnolinguistic group speaking the Kashmiri language and originating from the Kashmir Valley in Indian-administered Jammu and Kashmir.

 Ruling history

 The earliest known Neolithic sites in the Kashmir Valley are from around 3000 BCE, of which Burzahom is the most significant.
 These sites provide evidence of early human settlement, including dwellings, tools and domesticated animals.
 During the later Vedic period, the Uttara–Kurus tribe settled in Kashmir.

 During the Ashoka reign (304–232 BCE), Kashmir became part of the Maurya Empire and the city of Srinagari (Srinagar) was built.
 Kashmir was later conquered by Kanishka, an emperor from the Kushan dynasty.
 In the eighth century, during the Karkota Empire, Kashmir grew as an imperial power.
 Lalitaditya Muktapida defeated Yashovarman of Kanyakubja and conquered the eastern kingdoms of Magadha, Kamarupa, Gauda, and Kalinga, he also defeated the Arabs in Sindh.
 Later came the Utpala dynasty, founded by Avantivarman, which was followed by the Karkotas dynasty.
 In the latter half of the 10th century, Queen Didda, a descendant of the Hindu Shahis of Udabhandapura on her mother's side, took over as ruler.
 After her death in 1003 CE, the Lohara dynasty ruled the region.

 In 1339, Shah Mir became the ruler of Kashmir, establishing the Shah Mir dynasty, which brought Islam to the Kashmir region.
 From 1586 to 1751, the Mughal Empire ruled Kashmir, followed by the Afghan Durrani Empire which ruled from 1747 until 1819.
 The Sikhs, under Ranjit Singh, annexed Kashmir in 1819.
 In 1846, after the First Anglo-Sikh War, the Treaty of Lahore was signed and upon the purchase of the region from the British under the Treaty of Amritsar, the King of Jammu, Gulab Singh, became ruler of Kashmir.
 Thereafter, the Dogra dynasty ruled under the British Crown until 1947, when the princely state of Jammu and Kashmir joined India.

-Kashmir is currently a disputed territory, administered by three countries, India, Pakistan, and China.
+The region became a disputed territory the same year, administered by three countries, India, Pakistan, and China.
+The Kashmir Valley, from where Kashmiris originate, lies in the Indian-administered portion of the region.